No booking fees on the app

 Durham to London train travel guide

-Travelling by train from Durham to London is efficient and offers a scenic and comfortable experience.
-With frequent departures from Durham, you can reach London in just 2h 37m, making it one of the fastest and most convenient ways to travel between these two places.
+The train journey from Durham to London combines efficiency with pleasure, featuring beautiful scenery and comfort.
+With frequent departures from Durham, you can get to London in just 2h 37m, making it an ideal and convenient choice for travelling between them.

 Planning and booking